Mark M. Alexander

 Executive Editor & Publisher, The Patriot Post

-Alexander attributes the character-rich content of his compositions to the ethics and values modeled and instilled by his parents, the timeless traits of duty, honor, discernment, courage, personal responsibility, citizenship, generosity and compassion.
+Alexander attributes the character-rich content of his columns to the ethics and values modeled and instilled by his parents, the timeless traits of duty, honor, discernment, courage, personal responsibility, citizenship, generosity and compassion.
 He was raised to live the "third person" principle: God first, others second and self third — and notes that he "sometimes, by the grace of God, manages to conduct his life in that order."

 Typical of many in his generation, Alexander learned the merits of hard work and civic responsibility early.
 His elementary school afternoons were spent sorting and delivering groceries for a local produce store.
 He spent summers mowing lawns.
-At age 13, he became his community's youngest volunteer firefighter, and an EMT at age 16.
+At age 13, he became his community's youngest volunteer firefighter, and completed EMT training at 16.
 In high school, he learned about publishing as a print-shop apprentice for a manufacturing plant.
 At age 19, he completed certification from a state police academy and worked four years as a uniformed patrolman while completing his undergraduate degree in psychology.

 Alexander's heritage is Scots-Irish, but he detests "hyphenated Americanism."
 His is among the "First Families" of Tennessee, having settled in East Tennessee prior to statehood (1796).
 He is the product of a proud military legacy, including veterans of the Revolutionary War, the War of 1812 and the War Between the States (the "right" side of each, of course).

+He is also a descendant of WWI and WWII Navy aviators.
+His Father was a Corsair pilot and his uncles were also WWII vets, one Army and one Marine.
 Placing a high premium on that heritage, Alexander volunteered for military service in 1979 during the Iran hostage crisis, but his aspiration to become a Marine Aviator was cut short due to a disqualifying injury.

-In 1996, concerned about the degradation of our nation's political and social institutions under the Clinton regime, and the virtual monopoly of the mainstream media's influence on public opinion, Alexander merged his historical, political and national security experience and launched The Federalist online — now published as The Patriot Post.
+In 1996, concerned about the degradation of our nation's political and social institutions under the Clinton regime, and the virtual monopoly of the mainstream media's influence on public opinion, Alexander merged his historical, political and national security experience, and launched The Federalist — now published as The Patriot Post.
 He did so foreseeing a day when the Internet would overtake the print and television media as a primary source for news, policy and opinion, and estimating its influence on public opinion would grow accordingly.

-Alexander assembled an impressive National Advisory Committee and recruited an editorial staff of constitutional constructionists to craft The Patriot's timeless message of individual liberty, its advocacy for the restoration of constitutional limits on government and the judiciary, and its promotion of free enterprise, national defense and traditional American values, as outlined in our Statement of Principles.
+Alexander assembled an impressive National Advisory Committee and recruited an editorial staff of constitutional constructionists to craft The Patriot's timeless message of individual Liberty, its advocacy for the restoration of constitutional limits on government and the judiciary, and its promotion of free enterprise, national defense and traditional American values, as outlined in our Statement of Principles.

-Alexander serves on the boards of several companies, policy centers and Christian ministries.
+Alexander is a Life Member of the Air Force Association, Naval Institute and Navy League, and their academic foundations.
+He is a Life Member of the National Rifle Association and a professional member of other military, intelligence and law enforcement associations.
+He serves on the boards of several companies, policy centers and Christian ministries.
 He is a member of Heritage Foundation President's Club, the Council for National Policy and United Way's Tocqueville Society.
 He is a Boy Scouts of America Executive Council Member and Troop leader.